 ARTIST STATEMENT

 Ross Deeley (b.
-2001, Birmingham) is an artist working across and inbetween sculpture, drawing, and video, currently based in London.
+2001, Birmingham) is an artist working across and inbetween sculpture, drawing, photography, and moving image.

 ross-deeley-artist-self-portrait-horseshoe-crab-snail-art-light.png